 I wonder if providers of entirely non-statutory advocacy are able to maintain a richer and more holistic advocacy relationship than their colleagues who provide only statutory advocacy.
-While providers of statutory advocacy might do similar things, but perhaps those who offer non-statutory advocacy but not statutory advocacy have embraced the following four things:
+While providers of statutory advocacy might do similar things, those who offer non-statutory advocacy but not statutory advocacy have held on to the following four things:

 - Eligibility.
-They may have opened up their eligibility criteria a little and so are able to work with people who would not be eligible for statutory advocacy.
-Are organisations that provide non-statutory advocacy more likely to offer groups as well as individual work and engage in campaigning?
-Such arrangements can provide access to those who prefer an ongoing relationship with the advocacy organisation rather than the ‘task and finish’ approach favoured by many providers of statutory advocacy.
+They may have been able to keep open their eligibility criteria so that they are able to work with people who would not be eligible for statutory advocacy.
+Are organisations that provide non-statutory advocacy more likely to offer groups as well as individual work and engage in campaigning too?
+Such arrangements can provide access to those who prefer an ongoing relationship with the advocacy organisation rather than the ‘task and finish’ approach required of many providers of statutory advocacy.
 Is this diverting valuable resources away from those who need them most, or does it have a preventative function, that reduces or delays reliance on publicly funded services, as suggested by the OPAAL evaluation here?

 - Topic.
 They may have broadened the range of topics on which they support people to express their view.
 For example, they may have supported discussions with utility companies as well as decisions about serious medical treatment.
-But we might wonder if, as the skills and knowledge of advocates broadens to embrace fuel poverty and trading standards, do they lose their detailed knowledge of statutory advocacy and its careful analysis of the right way to deliver advocacy?
+But we might wonder if, as the skills and knowledge of advocates broadens to embrace fuel poverty and trading standards, do they lose their detailed knowledge of statutory advocacy and its careful analysis of the right way to work?
 Do they get better at face-to-face work beyond the health and social care sector but lose their skills in report writing?
 I know of no evidence to suggest that either of these hazards are occurring, but it seems legitimate to ask the questions!

 - Role.
-Advocates working in non-statutory services may occasionally step over from a strict advocacy role into a support role is a very deliberate, circumscribed and disciplined action, underpinned by good reasons which all enhance the person-centred advocacy relationship.
+Advocates working in non-statutory services may occasionally step over from a strict advocacy role into a support role in a very deliberate, circumscribed and disciplined action, underpinned by good reasons which all enhance the person-centred advocacy relationship.
 So for example, they may fetch shopping for someone discharged from hospital into an empty house, as well as supporting them to challenge the hospital’s discharge decision.
 The advocate will then refer on to support workers if an enduring need is identified.
 Is there a potential conflict of interest between offering this kind of brief practical help, and working as an advocate?
 Would it be different if it was personal care rather than shopping that was needed?
 Meanwhile, do these advocates miss out on the skills that are developed by statutory advocates simply because they can refer people on when required?
 For example, it may be that advocates working in non-statutory roles miss out on communication skills with people unable to instruct, as they can refer on to an Independent Mental Capacity Advocate (IMCA).
 Or do the limited topics where an IMCA may act, such as serious medical treatment or accommodation mean that advocates working in non-statutory services have plenty of opportunity to develop their skills in working with people unable to instruct?

 Is this a true and fair representation of the focus of those organisations that restrict their advocacy offer to non-statutory work?
 Do these things enrich the advocacy world, or does it represent a risky blurring of the distinctive role of the advocate?